 $document->setMetaData('twitter:description', $introtext_truncated);

-// Need the images json to get the article image path
+// Need the images JSON to get the article image path

 $images = json_decode($article->images);